orialb/TimeEvoMPS.jl/benchmarks/benchmarks.md

 - TimeEvoMPS ~ 13.9

-I Also looked at timings for the Krylov exponentiation methods themselves, using a random projected local operator acting on a two-legged tensor with both indices having dimension 100, I get
+I Also looked at timings for the Krylov exponentiation methods themselves, using a random projected local operator acting on a two-legged tensor with both indices having dimension 100, I get (caveat above still applies)

 - ITensor ~ 32.762ms
 - KrylovKit ~ 22.525ms